soumyak-panigrahi/React-Notes/Notes/8_Complex_State_Management.md

 Some points, as how to make a Context Provider a Independent unit.
 So, First make sure to divide your context data as which are static and dynamic, static value can be hard coded whereas for Dynamic data make sure to make state for either by using `useState` or `useReducer` (depending on the complexity).
-Other than that make to supply different setters as to change state of States, setters are important don't directly supply the setter itself but some self-contained fumction which will be used in specific usecase.
+Other than that make sure to supply different setters as to change state of States, setters are important don't directly supply the setter itself but some self-contained function which will be used in specific usecase.

 - Static is eaily manage, so just hard code them.